DerekPascarella/UniversalDreamcastPatcher/README.md

 * Patched disc image (output) cannot be created in Redump-style CUE format.
 * No CDI format support for source or patched disc images (input and output).
+* File hashes of the patched disc image (output) are not consistent even when using the same source disc image (input).
+This is due to an issue with gditools which does not preserve timestamps on extracted folders.
+Instead, the current day and time are used to generate the folder creation timestamp at the moment of extraction.
+As of now, no ISO extraction utilities (with the necessary LBA options) that I've researched successfully preserve timestamps on folders.

 ## Roadmap
 As Universal Dreamcast Patcher evolves and improves over time, the list below represents features which I'd like to implement.

 * Support for patched disc image (output) in Redump-style CUE format.
 * Support for source and patched disc images (input and output) in CDI format.
+* Ensure consistent file hashes for patched disc images (output) by retaining original timestamps on folders extracted from source disc image (input).
 * Research methods for decreasing size of patch file, such as using diffs/deltas on modified files.
 * Linux and Mac support.